SSWConsulting/SSW.Rules.Content/rules/do-you-do-exploratory-testing/rule.md

 Use Microsoft's Exploratory Testing - **Test & Feedback extension** - to perform exploratory tests on web apps directly from the browser.

-Capture screenshots, annotate them and submit bugs as you explore your web app - all directly from Chrome (or Firefox) browser.
-Test on any platform (Windows, Mac or Linux), on different devices.
-No need for predefined test cases or test steps.
-Track your bugs in the cloud with Azure DevOps.
+Capture screenshots (and even videos), annotate them and submit bugs into Azure DevOps as you explore your web app - all directly from the Chrome (or Firefox) browser.

+Test on any platform (Windows, Mac or Linux), on different devices - without the need for predefined test cases or test steps.

 <!--endintro-->